Learning in repeated auctions: The Bayesian setting

-Typical value distributions are the uniform distribution for its simplicity in textbook examples, the exponential and the log-normal distribution as they are similar to some empirical distributions encountered on modern internet platforms or any power law distribution (also known as Pareto distributions) capturing the idea that the value in real time bidding and online advertising comes from few matches of very high quality, such as consumers who recently viewed a product \citep{arnosti2016adverse} (this situation where 20\% of individuals own/generate 80\% of wealth is also refered as the Pareto principle in economics).
+\paragraph{Examples} Typical examples of value distributions are the \emph{uniform} distribution, which is widely used in textbook examples due to its simplicity, the \emph{exponential} and the \emph{log-normal} distributions as they are similar to some empirical distributions encountered on modern internet platforms.
+Power law distributions (also known as \emph{Pareto} distributions) are also widely used, as they capture the idea that the value in real time bidding and online advertising comes from few matches of very high quality, such as consumers who recently viewed a product \citep{arnosti2016adverse} (this situation where 20\% of individuals own/generate 80\% of wealth is also referred as the Pareto principle in economics). \emph{Generalized Pareto} distributions are also often used as examples because their virtual value - an important concept we will define later - is linear. \begin{definition}[Symmetric setting] The auction setting is called \textit{symmetric} if all bidders have the same value distribution. \end{definition}

-The auction setting will be called \textit{symmetric} if all bidders have the same value distribution.
-For the sake of clarity, we use pronouns her/she for the seller and he/his for one specific bidder
+For the sake of clarity, we use pronouns her/she for the seller and he/his for one specific bidder.